LIVING PLANET @ CAMPUS

 Living Planet @ Campus gives you the tools to stand out.
 Earn the WWF Living Planet Leader certification by bringing sustainability forward in your daily life on campus and in your local community.
 Feature Living Planet Leader on your resume and LinkedIn, demonstrating that you have the skills and experience to organize and contribute to positive change where you live, learn and where you will work.

-Create a space on campus or in your own home where nature can thrive.
+Create a space on campus or at home where nature can thrive.
 When enhanced with the right native plants, spaces big and small can become habitats and healthy corridors for native birds, bees, butterflies and other wildlife.
-Get started with a garden plot on campus or by creating a container garden in residence.
+Native plants also provide us with a range of benefits, from wellbeing to food!
+Get started with a garden plot on campus or by creating a container garden at home.

 Do you have an idea to help nature thrive on your campus?
 Can you suggest ways your faculty, campus club or student residence can help protect and restore habitats and ecosystems in your campus community?